-If you’re unable to turn off your VPN, your network administrator will have to add Wonder to your accepted use list, commonly referred to as ‘whitelisting’.
+If you’re unable to turn off your VPN, your network administrator will have to add Wonder to the accepted use list, commonly referred to as ‘whitelisting’.
 It’s an easy setup; all the information they’ll need to do this is found here:

-For Wonder, the following domain must be whitelisted: *wonder.me
+The following domain must be whitelisted: *wonder.me

 All the services used by Wonder are very common video and audio services used by most other browser-based video-conferencing tools.
 You can find more info about them through the links below: